An official website of the State of Oregon

 The Pediatric Readiness Program (PRP) is a not-for-profit, collaborative effort to promote enhanced pediatric emergency care through quality improvement work, education and knowledge sharing among emergency departments who care for kids across the state of Oregon and Southwest Washington.
 The interdisciplinary program team is motivated by a passion for providing high-quality care to sick children where they are cared for and by the spirit of continuous improvement wherever we practice.

 We are physicians, nurses, educators and public health professionals interested in facilitating meaningful collaboration with participating hospitals to improve everyday pediatric readiness.
-For just over two years we have been working with one Southwest Washington and sixteen Oregon hospitals on a national pediatric readiness project.
-Now that the national project has concluded, we would like to invite all Oregon and Southwest Washington hospitals to join us in the next phase of the PRP at the level that best meets their individual needs.
+From 2018-20 we worked with one Southwest Washington and sixteen Oregon hospitals on a national Pediatric Readiness Quality Collaborative.
+With the conclusion of the national project we created the PRP and invited all Oregon and Southwest Washington hospitals to participate at the level that best meets their individual needs.

 The PRP offers opportunities for participating hospitals to collaborate through: